-- we are unable to comply with the extensive regulatory requirements to which our business is subject, including Title IV of the Higher Education Act, or Title IV, and the regulations under that act, state laws and regulations, accrediting agency requirements, and our inability to comply with these regulations could result in our ceasing operations altogether; - we are unable to raise enough money or generate sufficient revenue to meet our future working capital needs; - our marketing and advertising efforts are not effective; - we are unable to develop new programs and expand our existing programs in a timely and cost-effective manner; - we are unable to retain students as a result of our increased tuition plan; - we are unable to attract and retain key personnel needed to sustain and grow our business; or - our reputation is damaged by regulatory actions or negative publicity affecting us or other companies in the for-profit higher education sector
+- we are unable to comply with the extensive regulatory requirements to which our business is subject, including Title IV of the Higher Education Act, or Title IV, and the regulations under that act, state laws and regulations, accrediting agency requirements, and our inability to comply with these regulations could result in our ceasing operations altogether; - we are unable to raise enough money or generate sufficient revenue to meet our future working capital needs; - our marketing and advertising efforts are not effective; - we are unable to develop new programs and expand our existing programs in a timely and cost-effective manner; - we are unable to increase our class starts by existing students and increase new enrollments; - our new monthly payment plan is unsuccessful; - we are unable to attract and retain key personnel needed to sustain and grow our business; or - our reputation is damaged by regulatory actions or negative publicity affecting us or other companies in the for-profit higher education sector.

-For a discussion of these and other risks you should consider before making an investment in our common stock, see the section entitled "Risk Factors" beginning on page 5 of this prospectus.
+For a discussion of these and other risks you should consider before making an investment in our common stock, see the section entitled "Risk Factors" beginning on page 4 of this prospectus.